sasfog/Open-PupilEXT/3rdparty/PupilEXT_Third_Party_Licenses/README.md

 ## List of Software Libraries

+<a id="Aravis" href="https://github.com/AravisProject/aravis"><b>Aravis</b></a> is a glib/gobject based library for video acquisition using Genicam cameras.
+It currently implements the gigabit ethernet and USB3 protocols used by industrial cameras.
+(License: LGPL-2.1)

+<a id="bzip2" href="https://github.com/opencor/bzip2/tree/master"><b>bzip2</b></a> is a program and library for
+lossless, block-sorting data compression.
+In this project, it is used by QuaZip to access zipped image recordings. ([License](https://github.com/opencor/bzip2/blob/master/LICENSE))

 <a id="QT" href="https://www.qt.io/"><b>QT</b></a>  is an open-source widget toolkit for creating graphical user interfaces as well as cross-platform applications that run on various software and hardware platforms such as Linux, Windows, macOS, Android or embedded systems.
 (License: GPL 3.0)

 <a id="QCustomPlot" href="https://www.qcustomplot.com/"><b>QCustomPlot</b></a> is a Qt C++ widget for plotting and data visualization.
 It has no further dependencies and is well documented.
 (License: GPL 3.0)